 The elevation at the trailhead is around 5,000 feet and the highpoint of the trail is around 5,600 feet.
 Because of the elevation, the summer temperatures are a bit cooler than outlying areas of the Black Hills.
 Trees common in the wilderness include Ponderosa pine, spruce, birch, aspen and a few hardwoods.
 Pine Beetle damage has not spared the Black Elk Wilderness and the National Forest Service posts warnings of “snag” dangers, especially for windy days.
 Visitors to the wilderness will find abundant wildlife that includes mountain goats, deer, elk, bighorn sheep, mountain lions, coyotes, foxes, marmots, eagles and a large variety of other birds.

-The Horsethief Lake Trailhead is at the far end of Horsethief Lake from Highway 244, just west of Mount Rushmore.
+The Horsethief Lake Trailhead is at the far end of Horsethief Lake from Highway 244, just 1l5 miles west of Mount Rushmore.
 Mount Rushmore is approximately 3 miles west of Keystone, South Dakota on Highway 244.
 There is camping, picnic areas, and toilets at Horsethief Lake.

 The kind of gear you would want to take will vary greatly, depending on whether you are just doing an out-and-back, or are planning to spend some serious time camping or climbing in the Black Elk Wilderness.

 The simple and short hikes will probably only require water, good footwear, sunscreen, insect repellent, sunglasses, your trail map, and maybe a hat.
 A camera is good for all the beautiful scenery you will see on this trail.

 The National Forest Service manages the wilderness and can be reached by phone at (605) 673-9200.
 You can get more information online at: Black Hills National Forest Service